alexhaydock/install-gentoo/README.md

 It's worth noting that you might not actually *want* all of these components in your system.
 Next-gen does not always mean "ready", and that's certainly something I discovered along the way.
 But the idea was not to build myself a next-gen system I actually wanted to use.
 After all, I could just use [Fedora](https://getfedora.org/) for that.
 I simply wanted to teach myself more about how systems like this are glued together 'under the hood'.

-Anyway, as I'd hoped, I learned a lot from this project, and my progress building out this playbook is all tracked in this repo's git history.
-I can fully recommend it for anyone interested in learning more about how Linux works under the hood.
+Anyway, as I'd hoped, I learned a lot from this project, and I can fully recommend it for anyone interested in lifting the curtain on how a Linux distribution actually fits together.

-**Taking it further:** In future, I'd like to automate the **whole** process using Vagrant, with Ansible as a provisioner, as there's still some pre-setup work that needs to be done in the Gentoo LiveCD before this playbook is run (editing the `sshd` config and starting the daemon, and setting the root password).

-### Notes / Caveats
+### Known issues / things to bear in mind
+* The default users are `vagrant:password` and `root:root-password`, which aren't great and will need changing after install.
+* The initial `install.yml` playbook isn't fully idempotent, which is generally considered bad Ansible practice.
+  * In reality, this isn't a huge problem though as it's designed to be run against a Gentoo LiveCD to conduct an initial install once and once only.
 * Uses `systemd`.
 There is no simple way to switch this to OpenRC.
 * There is no LSM active.
 There is an `eselect profile` with SELinux which I may attempt to use in the future.
 * This is also not Gentoo Hardened, but I will consider that `eselect profile` too.
 * You need at least 4GB RAM to build a proper system with GNOME.
 Once it gets to building bits like Webkit and Spidermonkey, it will happily shoot up to 4.5GB+ used.
 So really 8GB is a bare minimum for desktop Gentoo unless you want to be grinding swap all day.
+* This will take **ages** to run.
+No... seriously... **ages**.
+My development machine is admittedly showing its age now, but it takes well over 12 hours to finish a Packer run for this system.
+Interestingly, the majority of that time seems to be spent building Firefox.

 ---

-# Building a local VM with Packer (recommended)
+## Building a local VM with Packer (recommended)

 ### Pre-reqs
 * Ansible
 * Packer
 * VirtualBox
-* Nothing listening on port `6666` already on your system (the VM will listen for SSH connections on this port while building)
+* Nothing listening on port `6666` already on your system (the VM will listen for SSH connections on this port while building).
 * An RSA key, generated and stored at `~/.ssh/id_rsa_Packer`
   * This will be used for the second stage of the playbook run (post-install).
   * You could generate with: `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_Packer`